 “For students to learn, they need to know that they belong in a learning environment.
 They must know that the people who are there to teach them, care about them,” Linney says.

 This is the focus of Linney's two-hour, self-paced ISTE U short course Supporting Student Well-Being, which is free through March 2022.
 The goal is to help teachers leverage technology to form meaningful connections with students and families, and to identify strategies that address students' social and emotional well-being.

 1. Social-emotional learning

-The course discusses ways to embed social and emotional learning into the way teachers start lessons, transition between activities and set expectations so that students are mentally ready to learn.
+The course offers ways to embed social-emotional learning into the way teachers start lessons, transition between activities and set expectations so that students are mentally ready to learn.

-For example, rather than jumping right into content, Linney suggest teachers first take a “pulse check” to see how everyone is doing.
+For example, rather than jumping right into the lesson, Linney suggests teachers first take a “pulse check” to see how everyone is doing.
 The idea is to recognize that students have lives outside of school and this can be a source of distraction.
 Planning regular check-ins through the course of the day is also helpful.

-Linney suggests that teachers make sure that students are following along and understand material before moving on to new content.
+Linney suggests that teachers make sure students are following along and understand material before moving on to new content.